 USI does not tolerate acts of sexual misconduct, including sexual harassment and all forms of sexual violence.
-If you have experienced sexual misconduct, or know someone who has, the University can help.
-It is important to know that federal regulations and University policy require faculty to promptly report incidences of potential sexual misconduct known to them to the Title IX Coordinator to ensure that appropriate measures are taken and resources are made available.
+If you have experienced sexual misconduct, or know someone who has, you may seek help by contacting USI’s Title IX Coordinator, Carrie Lynn, at 812-464-1703 or at email@example.com.
+It is important to know that federal regulations and University policy require faculty to promptly report incidences of potential sexual misconduct known to them to the Title IX Coordinator.
 The University will work with you to protect your privacy by sharing information with only those who need to know to ensure we can respond and assist.
-If you are seeking help and would like to speak to someone confidentially, you can make an appointment with a counselor in the University Counseling Center.
-Find more information about sexual violence, including campus and community resources here.
+If you are seeking help and would like to speak to someone confidentially, you can make an appointment with a counselor at the University Counseling Center by calling 812-464-1867.

 For additional information on policies, services, rights, and responsibilities; please refer to the USI Student Handbook.

 - Complete and submit the Instructor Request for Exam Proctoring Services form during first two weeks of the course.